 Dr Black told 95bFM's Tomorrow's World that kauri dieback is one of the biggest crises ever to face New Zealand's forests.

 "It threatens not only individual kauri trees but the entire ecosystem around them.
 If kauri disappear, so do all the other plants and animals that depend on them."

 Researcher Dr Nick Waipara (Rongowhakaata and Ngāti Ruapani ki Turanga) has spent more than a decade fighting kauri dieback disease and advocating for the use of both western science and mātauranga Māori to help save the forest and inform biosecurity responses.

-Dr Waipara says that everyone can play a part in promoting plant health and preventing disease.
+Dr Waipara told Tomorrow's World that everyone can play a part in promoting plant health and preventing disease.

 "For kauri dieback disease, this includes participating in hygiene practices before entering a kauri forest, monitoring kauri on your land and becoming a 'citizen scientist' or adopting some of the indigenous approaches that are underpinned by mātauranga Māori."

 Tomorrow's World is a segment on 95bFM's The Wire that explores how science affects people and our future on planet Earth.